remypanicker/ios-ui-ux/README.md

 > The purpose of using points (and the logical coordinate system) is to provide a consistent size of output that is device independent.
 For most purposes, the actual size of a point is irrelevant.
 The goal of points is to provide a relatively consistent scale that you can use in your code to specify the size and position of views and rendered content.
 How points are actually mapped to pixels is a detail that is handled by the system frameworks.
 For example, on a device with a high-resolution screen, a line that is one point wide may actually result in a line that is two physical pixels wide.
 The result is that if you draw the same content on two similar devices, with only one of them having a high-resolution screen, the content appears to be about the same size on both devices.

 It's worth pointing out that design specs given in pixels should equate to whole (integer) point values.
-For example, an asset which is 201px x 201px @2x resolution, is equivalent to an asset which is 100.5pts x 100.5pts ... but we don't this because now we are relying on subpixel rendering for the beautiful UI we have designed.
+For example, an asset which is 201px x 201px @2x resolution, is equivalent to an asset which is 100.5pts x 100.5pts ... but we don't want this because now we are relying on subpixel rendering for the beautiful UI we have designed.

 PaintCode has created an easy-to-digest infographic which depicts the conversion from points to pixels: